-The Regenerative Sports Medicine team at Mayo Clinic Sports Medicine Center study the body’s ability to heal itself.
-Our specialists look at existing regenerative therapies and refine them to develop new ones.
+The Regenerative Sports Medicine team at Mayo Clinic Sports Medicine Center studies the body’s ability to heal itself.

 - Tendon injuries affecting the: